-The NSW Public Service Senior Executive Remuneration Management Framework (‘the Framework’) has four purposes:
+The NSW Public Service Senior Executive Remuneration Management Framework (‘the Framework’) provides a fair and transparent approach to determining executive remuneration.
+The intention of the Framework is to:

-- To outline the approach, using an approved role evaluation methodology (Mercer/CED, OCR or Hay), for determining where within a senior executive band a role (or group of roles) is to be placed for the purpose of calculating its base remuneration point and discretionary remuneration range.
+- Outline the approach, using an approved role evaluation methodology (Mercer/CED, OCR or Hay), for determining where within a senior executive band a role (or group of roles) is to be placed for the purpose of calculating its base remuneration point and discretionary remuneration range.

-- To provide the formulas needed to calculate the base remuneration point and discretionary remuneration range for a senior executive role (or group of roles) based on the Statutory and Other Offices Remuneration Tribunal (SOORT) Determination for senior executives, which is effective 1 July each year.
+- Provide the formulas needed to calculate the base remuneration point and discretionary remuneration range for a senior executive role (or group of roles) based on the Statutory and Other Offices Remuneration Tribunal (SOORT) Determination for senior executives, which is effective 1 July each year.

-- To provide guidance in the form of a Remuneration Decision Matrix about matters the Secretary or head of a separate agency may take into consideration when determining the remuneration of a senior executive upon assignment to a senior executive role.
+- Provide guidance in the form of a Remuneration Decision Matrix about matters the Secretary or head of a separate agency may take into consideration when determining the remuneration of a senior executive upon assignment to a senior executive role.

-- To outline the limited circumstances in which the following actions may be appropriate:
+- Outline the limited circumstances in which the following actions may be appropriate:

 - the remuneration of a senior executive to progress along the discretionary remuneration range applying to the senior executive role